deeplearning4j/deeplearning4j/glossary.md

 After applying Gaussian noise, a kind of statistical white noise, to the data, this [objective function](#objectivefunction) punishes the network for any result that is not closer to the original input.
 That signal prompts the network to learn different features in an attempt to reconstruct the input better and minimize error.

 ###<a name="serialization">Serialization</a>
 Serialization is how you translate data structures or object state into storable formats.
-DL4J's nets are serialized.
+DL4J's nets are serialized, which means they can operate on devices with limited memory.

 ###<a name="skipgram">Skipgram</a>
 The prerequisite to a definition of skipgrams is one of ngrams.
 [An n-gram is a contiguous sequence of n items from a given sequence of text or speech.](https://en.wikipedia.org/wiki/N-gram) A unigram represents one "item," a bigram two, a trigram three and so forth.
 Skipgrams are ngrams in which the items are not necessarily contiguous.
 This can be illustrated best with [a few examples.](http://homepages.inf.ed.ac.uk/ballison/pdf/lrec_skipgrams.pdf) Skipping is a form of noise, in the sense of [noising and denoising](http://deeplearning4j.org/stackeddenoisingautoencoder.html), which allows neural nets to better generalize their extraction of features.